-Has your boyfriend recently told you he needs to take some space from your relationship to think about things?
-Though the words "I need space" are dreaded by lovers everywhere and can leave one feeling confused, panicked, and rejected, this isn't necessarily a bad thing.
+The words "I need space" are dreaded by couples everywhere and can leave one feeling confused, panicked, and rejected — but it isn't necessarily a bad thing for your relationship.
 In fact, it can actually be an opportunity to bring you closer together.

 Most of us already know that men are from Mars, and that translates to them needing time by themselves to investigate and figure out their feelings and thoughts.
 However, there are still things you can do when he says he needs his alone time that will help sway his decision in your favor.

-Once your negative fear-based feelings are out in the open, I ask that you informally meditate.
+Once your negative fear-based feelings are out in the open, informally meditate.
 Light candles, take a shower beforehand, and put on some soothing music.
 Take deep breaths and go inside yourself, taking inventory of your body.
-Try to stretch and loosen up tense areas and then once you feel like you body is responding to your attention and movements to ease it, I want you to concentrate on your heart.
-Imagine your heart glowing with a bright, powerful light.
+Try to stretch and loosen up tense areas and then once you feel like you body is responding to your attention and movements to ease it.

 In this email or letter you're going to mention those three things you love about him and three memories that correlate to those three things you know he loves about you.
 Remember, you'll also mention the following: